carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/components/LightboxMediaViewer/README.md

-# Lightbox
+# Lightbox Media Viewer

-> The Lightbox component is to be utilized within IBM.com.
+> The LightboxMediaViewer component is to be utilized within IBM.com.

 ## Getting started